OpenJ92/starcraft-data-pipeline/README.md

-# Starcraft Data Platform
+# Starcraft Data Pipeline

 ## **Status: Work in Progress 🚧**

 This repository is under active development.
-It defines the database architecture for ingesting, storing, and analyzing Starcraft II replay data.
+It implements the data ingestion pipeline for collecting, processing, and injecting Starcraft II replay data into the `starcraft-data-platform` database.

 ---

 ## **Overview**

-The **Starcraft Data Platform** is designed to:
-- Store raw replay data, player information, and event logs in a relational database.
-- Provide analytics views and materialized tables for advanced insights.
-- Enable machine learning workflows by supporting feature engineering and model outputs.
+The **Starcraft Data Pipeline** automates the ingestion of Starcraft II replay data, enabling seamless integration with downstream analytics and machine learning workflows.

+### **Key Features**:
+- **Replay Collection**:
+  - Fetches replay files from external sources using scrapers.
+  - Handles asynchronous scraping for high performance.
+- **Storage Abstractions**:
+  - Saves replays to local storage or cloud services like Amazon S3.
+- **Database Integration**:
+  - Processes and injects structured replay data into the `starcraft-data-platform` database.

 ---

 ## **Planned Features**

 1. **Core Functionality**:
-   - Relational database schema for storing raw replay data.
+   - Scrapers for multiple replay hosting websites.
-   - Analytics views for player statistics and performance trends.
-   - ML schema for storing model outputs and feature sets.
+   - Flexible storage backends (local and cloud-based).
+   - Injection pipeline for database integration.

 2. **Technology Stack**:
+   - Python with `asyncio` for asynchronous scraping and processing.
-   - PostgreSQL for database storage.
+   - PostgreSQL as the database backend (via `starcraft-data-platform`).
-   - SQLAlchemy for ORM models.
-   - Docker for containerized deployment.
+   - Amazon S3 for scalable storage.
-   - AmazonRDS Hosting for Prod, Dev and Test

 3. **Future Enhancements**:
-   - Performance optimization for materialized views.
-   - Expanded analytics for build orders and map-specific trends.
+   - Add real-time monitoring of scraping progress.
+   - Integrate advanced error handling and retry mechanisms.
+   - Extend support to additional replay sources or APIs.

 ---

 ## **Current Focus**

 The current phase of development is focused on:
-- Designing the `raw` schema for replay ingestion.
+- Building the scraper framework to collect replay data.
+- Implementing storage backends (local and S3).
-- Creating analytics views for player statistics.
+- Creating the injection logic for loading replays into the database.

 ---